jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - **account revocation**: deleting an account is the easiest way to deprovision
       - an employee's account is usually first disabled
       - supervisors can then review the user’s data and determine if anything is needed
-      - note: if terminated employee retains access to a user account after the exit interview, the risk for sabatage is very high
+      - note: if terminated employee retains access to a user account after the exit interview, the risk for sabotage is very high
     - deprovisioning includes collecting any hardware issued to an employee such as laptops, mobile devices and auth tokens
 - 5.5.3 Role definition
   - When a new job role is created, it's important to identify privileges needed by someone in that role; this ensures that employees in the new roles do not have excessive privileges